 If the principal works with a tax representative or a direct VAT registration in the Member State of processor (who will be invoiced for processing) the tax representative or the person registered direct for VAT purposes reports all cross-border goods movements relating to this goods processing in the Intrastat declaration in the Member State of processor (i.e. instead of the processor who in fact receives and/or sends the goods).
-Please keep in mind that goods for processing entered / sent from / in another Member State and the goods resulted after processing entered / sent from / in another Member State, considered in terms of the Tax Code as assimilated intra-community acquisitions /deliveries, will be declared for Intrastat with the nature of transaction 4.3 or 5.3 (Until 01/01/2017 such transactions were reported to Intrastat under code of nature of transaction 1.1).
+Please keep in mind that goods for processing entered / sent from / in another Member State and the goods resulted after processing entered / sent from / in another Member State, considered in terms of the Tax Code as assimilated intra-community acquisitions /deliveries, will be declared for Intrastat with the nature of transaction 4.3 or 5.3.